THE MORAL TEACHINGS OF JESUS: Radical Instruction in the Will of God. By David P. Gushee. Eugene, OR: Cascade Books, 2024. Xiv + 200 pages.

 At a time when many people are wondering whether Christianity is viable, especially institutionally — in large part due to the behavior of Christians — Gushee offers an important response in his The Moral Teachings of Jesus.
 Again, he directs his message to people who may be questioning the validity and value of the Christian message.
 He does so by inviting them to consider what Jesus has to say about life in this world.
 It is a call to radical discipleship.
 He also takes note of our human frailties, believing that Jesus understands them quite well.
 But he also calls us to live differently.
 Therefore, “This Kingdom of God has moral dimensions that can be practiced right now.
 Jesus is not just teaching high ideals or impossible ethical perfectionism intended to humble us by reminding us of how sinful and imperfect we are.
 We are that for sure” (p.
 197).
 That said, Jesus speaks in these passages about retraining our lives so we can live differently.

 Jesus turned things upside down, which makes us uncomfortable.
 However, as Gushee notes, The Moral Teachings of Jesus speak to how we might live as Christians in the world as the vanguard of God’s realm.
 David Gushee has once again provided a book filled with wisdom.
-While the book doesn’t include a study guide, it is clearly useful for such a task.
+The book even includes a study guide.
 It would also work nicely for daily devotional reading as long as it is understood that the point is not to necessarily make us feel good about ourselves.
 Reading this book serves as a reminder that Jesus didn’t just come into the world to die on a cross so we can get a free pass to heaven if we say yes to Jesus.
 He has some radical expectations of his followers.
 Therefore, this is the kind of book or resource the church needs at this moment when it seems as if we have gone astray as a people who claim to be followers of Jesus.

 This review originally appeared on BobCornwall.com.